How does it work?

 Related resources and news

-In a context where organisations are moving to paperless transactions, it is necessary to electronically sign documents to guarantee their integrity and to be able to bring the proof of acceptance by the signer.
-The signature has to be verified strictly so as to detect any possible cause for invalidity.
+As organizations move to paperless transactions, it is necessary to electronically sign documents to guarantee their integrity and produce proof of acceptance by the signer.
+The signature must be verified strictly so as to detect any possible cause for invalidity.